 - Begin with the chips first by flash frying them.
 This simply means the potatoes will get a quick dip in the oil to par cook them.
 Set them aside on paper towel.

 - Next the fish takes its turn.
 Once the fish has all been cooked, the chips will go back in the oil to crisp up.
-This ensures both the fish AND chips are hot when served.
+This ensures both the fish and the chips are hot when served.

 Description